whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/terminal/text-manipulation.md

 Yellow
 ```

-## cmp
+## Cmp

 > compare two files byte by byte

 Useful to compare binary files.
 If the two files are same, no output is displayed (exit status 0)
 If there is a difference, it prints the first difference - line number and byte location (exit status 1)
 Option -s allows to suppress the output, useful in scripts

 ```bash